pytroll/satpy-composites-plugin-example/README.md

 Disclaimer: We are not lawyers.

 Satpy source code is under the GPLv3 license.
-This license requires any derivative works to also be GPLv3.
-It is our understanding that importing a Python module could be considered "linking" that source code to your own and would therefore require your code to be GPLv3 licensed.
+This license requires any derivative works to also be GPLv3 or GPLv3 compatible.
+It is our understanding that importing a Python module could be considered "linking" that source code to your own and would therefore require your code to be licensed with a GPLv3-compatible license.
 It is currently only possible to make a Satpy-compatible plugin without importing Satpy if it contains only enhancements.
 Writers and compositors are possible without subclassing, but are likely difficult to implement.
 Readers are even more difficult to implement without using Satpy's base classes and utilities.